Azure/karpenter-provider-azure/docs/workshops/kubecon_azure_track.md

 az group delete --name ${RG}
 ```

-The Cloud Shell should automatically cleanup itself.
-However, if you want to pre-emptively remove all the files we created with the workshop, simply delete them with the following command:
+The Cloud Shell should automatically clean itself up.
+However, if you want to pre-emptively remove all the files we created within the workshop, simply delete them with the following command:

 ```bash
 rm -rf ~/environment